huyhoang2308/cheatsheet/README.md

 ||   1910 ||                 -15 ||                   30 ||
 ||   1920 ||                 -10 ||                   32 ||

-### Definition Lists

-This example requires *Python Markdown*'s `def_list` extension.

-Apple
-:   Pomaceous fruit of plants of the genus Malus in
-    the family Rosaceae.

-Orange
-:   The fruit of an evergreen tree of the genus Citrus.

-## About

-This plugin and this sample file is proudly brought to you by the [revolunet team][revolunet]

  [ref1]: http://revolunet.com
  [ref2]: http://revolunet.com "rich web apps"
  [MarkdownREF]: http://daringfireball.net/projects/markdown/basics